Galapagos and Rainforest holiday

 Excludes: International flights, departure taxes, visas (not currently required by British passport holders), travel insurance, meals not shown as included, drinks, Galapagos National Park tax currently US$100 payable locally in US$, tips, items of a personal nature.

 Getting there: This tour starts and ends in Quito.
 Flight prices from the UK start from around £675.
 We normally book these for you.

-Departure dates: We have based this itinerary on the Cachalote itinerary B for the Galapagos cruise.
-This means that you need to start this holiday in Quito on a Thursday.
-Cachalote offers an alternative itinerary, A, which could be used in place of the one above.
+Departure dates: We have based this itinerary on the Beluga itinerary A for the Galapagos cruise.
+This means that you need to start this holiday in Quito on a Saturday.
+Beluga offers an alternative itinerary, B, which could be used in place of the one above.
 See the yacht page for details.